 Defragment Steps in Windows 10 OS

-Although Windows 10 defrags the HDD automatically, you may need to optimize the hard disk drive if the scheduled defragmentation is missed due to non-availability of Idle time of system and the fragmentation has crossed 15%.
+Although Windows 10 defrags the HDD automatically, you may need to optimize the hard disk drive if the scheduled defragmentation is missed due to the non-availability of the Idle time of the system and the fragmentation has crossed 15%.

 The steps mentioned are similar in windows7 or windows 8.